By Theodore Mandelkorn, MD – 2011

 WHO SHOULD PRESCRIBE MEDICATIONS?

 Licensed physicians, physician’s assistants or nurse practitioners can prescribe medications.
 This person may serve as a coordinator to assist with the multiple therapies often needed, such as educational advocacy, counseling, parent training and social skill assistance.
 Parents should look for a physician who has a special interest and knowledge in dealing with ADHD individuals.
 This professional should be skilled in working closely with families to try the many and varied medical treatments that are available until the correct therapeutic response is attained.
 Members of CH.A.D.D chapters are an excellent resource for referrals to appropriate professionals.
-(Editors note: See Find a Provider for other referral options.)
+(Editors note: See: Find Treatment and Support for this and other referral options.)

 It is necessary to establish a team of observers to appropriately evaluate a medication trial.
 Gather information from sources that spend time with the patients.
 This might include significant others, parents, teachers, grandparents, tutors, piano teachers, coaches, etc. As gradually increasing dosages are administered, feedback is gathered from these observers.
 Various ADHD rating scales are available to assist in gathering factual data.
 The most important assessment, however, is dependent on whether the ADHD patient’s quality of success in life has improved.
 For this information, I find no scale takes the place of conversations with patient and family members.